Option #1: Do-it-yourself

 The first alternative to consider is do-it-yourself storage systems, like the Glacier Protocol.
 These non-commercial options have the distinct advantage of being completely private.
 There is no need for anyone to know that the user holds cryptocurrency or has set up a storage system at all.

 However, the downside comes in usability and support.
-For example, the Glacier Protocol was designed to serve a similar niche as Casa Keymaster.
-But in initial testing Glacier took 8 hours to setup and 4 hours to withdraw coins.
+For example, the Glacier Protocol was designed to provide a similar level of security as Casa.
+But in initial testing, Glacier took 8 hours to setup and 4 hours to withdraw coins.
 Even if practice can reduce this time, it still will require time on the order of hours for each transaction.
 Glacier involves hundreds of dollars worth of equipment, a complicated process that involves modifying laptop hardware, using the command line interface, and installing operating systems, with no reliable support in case something goes wrong.

-Casa Keymaster was inspired by the Glacier Protocol.
-We aim to provide a similar level of high security designed for users with large bitcoin balances.
-But interacting with the Keymaster system to set up a wallet or to make a transaction takes minutes instead of hours and requires the level of expertise of any normal computer user.
-If something goes wrong, there is 24/7 dedicated support, while a DIY solution is reliant upon community support forums and channels that are strictly voluntary and offer no guaranteed level of service.
+The Casa system was inspired by the Glacier Protocol.
+We aim to provide a similar level of high security, which works particularly well for users with larger cryptocurrency balances.
+But interacting with the Casa app to set up a vault or to make a transaction takes minutes instead of hours and requires the level of expertise of any normal computer user.
+If something goes wrong, Casa offers 24/7 dedicated support, while a DIY solution is reliant upon community support forums and channels that are strictly voluntary and offer no guaranteed level of service.

 We do need to collect some data on the user to take payment, ship products, and contact them for support.
 But we are careful to collect the smallest amount of data possible to provide our customers with our services, as outlined in our Privacy and Data Protection Policy.
 For example, we collect shipping information to ship hardware to our customers, but we delete it after the shipment is made.
 We also silo customer data internally, so that employees only have access to customer data directly related to their function.